Tim Hardaway Jr.: Freshman season (2010–2011)

-As a result of the three consecutive freshman of the week performances and a final week in which he scored 20 in the team's only game, he averaged 20.1 points during the final 7 games of the regular season while the team won six of its final eight, which enabled it to finish tied for fourth for the conference standings and earn the fourth seed in the 2011 Big Ten Conference men's basketball tournament.
+As a result of the three consecutive freshman of the week performances and a final week in which he scored 20 in the team's only game, he averaged 20.1 points during the final 7 games of the regular season while the team won six of its final eight, which enabled it to finish tied for fourth for the conference standings and earn the fourth seed in the 2011 Big Ten men's basketball tournament.
 He led the team in scoring during the 18-game conference schedule of the 2010–11 Big Ten Conference men's basketball season, edging out teammate Darius Morris by a 268–263 (14.9–14.6 points per game) margin.
-He also led the team in steals (1.17/game), free throw percentage (71.2%, min 2.0 made/game), three-point shooting percentage (44.2%, min 1.0 made/game), and three-point shots made per game (2.56) over the course of the conference schedule.
+He also led the team in steals (1.17/game), free throw percentage (71.2%, min.
+2.0 made/game), three-point shooting percentage (44.2%, min.
+1.0 made/game), and three-point shots made per game (2.56) over the course of the conference schedule.
 Following the Big Ten Conference season, Hardaway was an honorable mention All-Big Ten selection by both the coaches and the media.
 Hardaway was also one of two unanimous All-Freshman team selections by the coaches.
 He was one of 21 players selected to the 2011 Collegeinsider.com Freshmen All-America selection.

 In the semi-finals of the 2011 Big Ten tournament against Ohio State, he set the Michigan freshman single-season three-point shots made record of 74.
 For the season, Hardaway led the team in three-point shots made per game and free throw percentage (among qualifying players).
 He finished the season with 16 consecutive double digit scoring efforts.

 Following the season he was invited to the June 17–24, 2011 17-man tryouts for the 12-man FIBA Under-19 World Championship team by USA Basketball.
-The 12 selected players competed as Team USA in the 2011 FIBA U19 World Championships in Latvia from June 30 – July 10, 2011.
+The twelve selected players competed as Team USA in the 2011 FIBA U19 World Championships in Latvia from June 30 to July 10, 2011.
 He was selected to the team.